nadrojtayl/nodeCRUDAPPLibrary/README.txt

 		dbHelper.createSchema({Message:{user:"Mike",message:"I am a dog"},User:{name:"Mike"}},{User:["Message"]});

-	This will use mongoose to insert an array onto each User that holds the id of Messages that User posted.
+	This will use mongoose to insert an array onto each User, set up to hold the ids of Messages posted by that User.
 You just need to remember to insert the id of each message that User posts into the User array.